-Unitech’s Project success formula begins with ensuring all project team members understand and adhere to our Client’s goals and priorities for the project.
-The first piece of Unitech’s Construction Management Proven Process is to assist with the early definition of the project purpose, goals, and priorities.
-To guide this process, we work with the Project Team to develop a Project Charter that defines these factors as well as project constraints, high level risks and team members’ scope of service, responsibilities and accountabilities for the project.
-The completion and adoption of this Project Charter by all project team members and the constant review and refinement of its contents, will ensure the goals of all project team members will stay aligned from project inception to completion.
+Unitech’s formula for successful projects is built on the foundation of ensuring all project team members understand and adhere to our Client’s Goals and Priorities for the project.
+The Unitech Construction Management Proven Process commences with the early definition of the project’s Purpose, Goals, and Priorities.
+To guide this process, we work with the Project Team to develop a Project Charter that defines these factors as well as project constraints, high level risks and each team members’ scope of service, responsibilities and accountabilities for the project.
+The completion and adoption of this Project Charter by all project team members along with the consistent review and refinement of its contents, ensures the goals of all project team members stay aligned from project inception to completion.
 In order for the collaborative team approach to be successful, it is imperative that an effective communication and monitoring structure is implemented from the outset.
 One that clearly defines accountability of the Client’s team, the Design team, and the Construction team.
 Each team leader will collaborate in creating this structure to ensure open and streamlined communication during all project phases, and accountabilities will be defined to ensure that everyone involved understands their role in the successful delivery of the project.

-As Construction Managers and our Client’s agent for delivery of their project, our construction philosophy is risk mitigation rather than risk transfer.
-Through our risk mitigation process, prior to commencement of the project, each member of the project team discusses their individual concerns and identifies the risks from their perspective.
-The team then assigns values to these risks, sets aside a portion of the budget to address those risks, and develops value based risk mitigation strategies.
-Risk goes hand in hand with opportunity; our experience has shown that implementing risk mitigation strategies, developed in this manner, significantly reduces the possibility of unanticipated risks, reduces the impact of identified risks, and increases the project team’s ability to take advantage of opportunities.
-To document this process Unitech uses a Risk Register that defines:
+As our Client’s Construction Manager and agent for delivery of their project, our construction philosophy is risk mitigation rather than risk transfer.
+What does this mean?
+Our risk mitigation process, which is instituted prior to commencement of the project, ensures each member of the project team discusses and documents each of their individual concerns and identified risks within the project.
+The team collectively assigns values to identified risks, allocates a portion of the budget to address those risks, and develops “value based” risk mitigation strategies for each identified risk.
+Mitigation of risk early results in opportunities for every project.
+Our experience has shown that implementing risk mitigation strategies early, significantly reduces the possibility of unanticipated risks, reduces the impact of identified risks, and increases the project team’s ability to take advantage of the potential opportunities made available through early mitigation strategies.
+To document this process, Unitech institutes a Risk Register that defines:

 - Risks identified